armodarres/data_projects/regressions/readme.md

 Understanding the differences between these methods is crucial for selecting the right one for your regression tasks.
 While **Linear Regression** is a good starting point, the regularization techniques of **Ridge**, **Lasso**, and **Elastic Net** can significantly improve model performance, especially when dealing with high-dimensional datasets or multicollinearity.

 For practical implementation, tuning of the regularization parameters (`λ1`, `λ2`) through **cross-validation** is often essential to ensure the best model performance.

----

-This version should now be properly formatted for GitHub.
-If you'd like to add more detail or modify anything, just let me know!